linyc253/Treeeeee/README.md

 cd Treeeeee
 cmake -S . -B build && cmake --build build
 ```
-additional cmake options can be turned on, "-DOMP" for OpenMP, "-DCUDA" for cuda support, and "-DDEBUG" for some addistional timing information.
+additional cmake options can be turned on, "-DOMP" for OpenMP, "-DCUDA" for cuda support, and "-DDEBUG" for some additional timing information.
 For example,
 ```
 cd Treeeeee
 cmake -DOMP=ON -DCUDA=ON -S . -B build && cmake --build build